 The Central Virginia Radio Communications Board (Radio Board) was formed in May of 1996 by an agreement between Amherst County, Bedford County, the then named City of Bedford, now the Town of Bedford, the City of Lynchburg, and the Virginia’s Region 2000 Local Government Council, now named the Central Virginia Planning District Commission to jointly operate a regional communications system.
+In August 2020, the Regional Cooperative Agreement was amended to include Campbell County.
 CVPDC staff provides administrative and financial services to the Radio Board

-On July 16, 2017, the Region 2000 Radio Communications Board switched to utilizing a digital platform to serve more than 2,800 users from the region’s law enforcement and public safety agencies.
+On July 16, 2017, the Central Virginia Radio Communications Board switched to utilizing a digital platform to serve more than 2,800 users from the region’s law enforcement and public safety agencies.
 The development and implementation of the new P25-compliant digital radio communications system in our Region provides a secure inter-operable communications platform.

 For more information contact Matt Perkins.